 Serato has worked alongside a long list of manufacturers to offer a range of hardware including mixers and controllers.
 Some even come bundled with the full Serato DJ software.

 The Pioneer DJ DDJ-SB2 is built to work perfectly alongside Serato DJ.
-It's very well priced but you will need to buy the software separately.
-You can read all about the DDJ-SB2 in my beginners top ten guide > HERE.
+It’s very well priced but you will need to buy the software separately.
+You can read all about the DDJ-SB2 in my beginners top 10 DJ controllers guide.

-See my professional DJ controller guide > HERE to see which ones come bundled with Serato DJ software.
+See my professional DJ controller guide to see which ones come bundled with Serato DJ software.

 If you’re using turntables or CD decks and just need a mixer try the Pioneer DJ DJM-S9 Battle Mixer.
 It will come with the full Serato DJ software with no further purchase necessary.